 The Organization for Economic Co-operation and Development (OECD)

 Thanks to the Moreno government, the relationship between Ecuador and the OECD has become closer.
 Ecuador is in need of external financing to cover its debt through loans with multilateral organizations.
 The country has taken the first steps to join the OECD and comply with international standards.

 Ecuador became part of OECD’s Forum of Transparency and Information Exchange in May 2017.
 In September 2018, Ecuador signed the multilateral agreement between governments on automatic exchange of information.
 Ecuador can automatically share information with the application of the common reporting standard (CRS).
 This is related to financial accounts abroad with over 100 jurisdictions in the fight against illegal financial flows.

 Comply with Ecuador’s taxation and accounting regulations with the help of an expert

 Biz Latin Hub’s regional knowledge of Latin American business environments, markets, and legal systems makes us the perfect partner for your expansion into Ecuador.

 Our specialists provide trusted, comprehensive accountancy, professional employment, legal, and other market entry and back-office services.
 We support foreign executives to make the most of Ecuador’s complimentary economic resolutions.

-Contact us today at [email protected] for tailored advice from our team of experts.
+Contact us today for tailored advice from our team of experts.

 Learn more about our team and expert authors.